sebastiandedeyne/plug_response_cache/README.md

 ## Usage

-Below is a brief overview on how to use `PlugResponseCache`.
-Full documentation can be found at [https://hexdocs.pm/plug_response_cache/](https://hexdocs.pm/plug_response_cache/).
+Below is a brief overview of `PlugResponseCache`'s usage.
+Full documentation is available on [Hex](https://hexdocs.pm/plug_response_cache/).

 ### Basic usage

-After installing the library, add the plug to your pipeline as early as possible.
+After installing the `:plug_response_cache` library, add the `PlugResponseCache` plug to your pipeline as early as possible.
 Here's what that looks like in a clean Phoenix installation:

 ```elixir
 pipeline :browser do